Noise Levels in Wilmington Manor, DE | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 5,176 Wilmington Manor residents, or 68.9%, live above that level.
 By land area, 73.2% of Wilmington Manor is above 55 dBA.

 Average noise levels for Wilmington Manor residents, grouped by direction from the center of Wilmington Manor.
-Western Wilmington Manor carries the highest population-weighted average; Eastern Wilmington Manor carries the lowest.
-Just 48% of residents in Eastern Wilmington Manor live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Western Wilmington Manor.
+The highest population-weighted average is in northern Wilmington Manor; the lowest is in southern Wilmington Manor, where just 45% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Wilmington Manor